andreyanez/pci-overview/README.md

 7. Lastly, this grid is going to go to production soon, and other developers will begin doing work on this project.
 While creating this demo, considerations were not made to keep the code clean and organized.
 Please organize this codebase so that it is easier to find and make changes to components, as well as finding any interfaces, types, or helper functions.

 After completing this project, please push any changes you made to a publicly accessible GitLab or GitHub repository and include that link in an email to your contact at PCI.
 Thank you!

+### Comments and assumptions

+1. Task #2 asked for numerical and string filtering, yet all the data provided on json file are strings.
+Setting the built-in "agNumberColumnFilter" option breaks the component as it expects to work with numbers and not strings.

+2. Task #3 asked for date formatting.
+I've assumed this UI is to be used by people in the U.S, hence the mm-dd-yyyy format.

+3. Task #5 seems to ask to find and implement an "Enterpise" feature of the AG Grid component, which is pay-walled.
+Any other "plug-n-play" solutions require external libraries.
+In the code there is a failed attempt at implementing a very primitive version of the feature using the navigator.clipboard API.